 Do you stay away from drugs and alcohol?
 Do you also stay away from physical activity?
 If so, Bucknell University in Pennsylvania offers two endowed scholarships to students who fit that description and have also lived in Mount Carmel, PA for ten years and attended a Mount Carmel public high school.

 Scholarships for People Who Love to Write Essays

 If you want to get some practice writing essays on really long books, never fear!
 Short essays (of around 1,000 words on Ayn Rand's really long books can make you eligible to win some serious cash.
-Different topics are available depending on grade level.
-8th, 9th and 10th graders can win between $30 and $2,000 for writing about Anthem; 11th and 12th graders can win between $50 and $10,000 for writing about The Fountainhead; and college students can win between $50 and $20,000 for writing about Atlas Shrugged.
-Deadlines vary based on which book you're writing about.
+Different topics are available depending on grade level, and awards vary.
+This year, the fund expects to give out over 230 prizes totaling $70,000.

 Scholarships for People Who Hate to Write Essays